jsilve24/dired-registers/README.md

 # dired-registers
-Evil-like registers for dired (without dependence on evil)
+Evil-like registers for dired

+* No dependence on evil
+* Functions can be used outside of dired as well

 # Install and Configuration Example
-The following use-package snippet uses straight to install the package and then setups up some prepopulated registers.
+The following use-package snippet uses straight to install the package and then set some registers I use frequently.

 ```
 (use-package dired-registers